a-wesole/VertexCP_miniAOD/README.md

 But other branches can easily be added in the future.
 You want to check the origianl branch for more information.

 The code been edited to produce skimmedEDM and TTree simultaneously.

-The code is updated for miniAOD input. i.e.) using packedPFCandidates and OfflineSlimmedPrimaryVertices instead of GeneralTracks and OfflinePrimaryVertices.
+--The code is updated for miniAOD input. i.e.) using packedPFCandidates and OfflineSlimmedPrimaryVertices instead of GeneralTracks and OfflinePrimaryVertices.
-VertexCompositeProducer/test/run_edm_TTree.py
+--see the notesOfAllChanges.txt for all updates made to this code from the original VCAnalyzer